arpkk/arpkk/README.md

-- Analista en Computación Cientifica de la Universidad de Santiago de Chile
+Analista en Computación Cientifica de la Universidad de Santiago de Chile (٭°̧̧̧ω°̧̧̧٭)
-- Estoy en constante aprendizaje (٭°̧̧̧ω°̧̧̧٭)

 <!---
 arpkk/arpkk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.